-We’ve already talked about space being a word used to describe a concrete reality (the space that we inhabit – the universe) and a word used to describe an abstract framework we use to reference occurrences.
-And we’ve mentioned the impact of the term ‘fourth dimension’; how it hence imbues time with attributes of reality that there is no justification for implying.
+And we’ve mentioned the impact of the term ‘fourth dimension’; how it hence confers time with attributes of objective reality that there is no justification for implying.
 Space-time is articulated from the use of time as an abstract framework (not a mass noun – it’s about measurement, referencing and indexing).
 It is used to identify time (as an index) in a space-time co-ordinate.

-Incredible though Einstein’s’ theory of relativity – and hence his articulation of space-time – might be, it still only a set of mathematic/geometric relationships; it is merely a mental model, albeit a complex one.
-It does not discover anything tangible, it merely explains how the relationship between tangible objects operates and how they interact.
+Revelatory though Einstein’s’ theory of relativity – and hence his articulation of space-time – might be, it is still only a set of mathematic/geometric relationships; it is merely a mental model, albeit a complex one.
+It does not provide anything tangible; it merely explains how the relationship between tangible objects operates and how they interact.
 It no more expresses a proof or explanation of time (or space) than Pythagoras theorem proves the existence of triangles.
 For sure, it remarkably predicted hitherto unknown jewels of tangible reality (e.g. blackholes)….but that doesn’t make it ‘real’ itself.

 It is time dilation that many people (of a physics countenance) point to as ‘proving’ the existence of time (or more usually, space-time).